NariddhKhean/Grasshopper_DQN/README.md

 ## Training

-(TODO: Pre-flight checks).
+Before every training run starts, there are some pre-flight checks that need to be ticked off.
+1. First, have the `training.gh` file in Grasshopper.
+Within that file, find the Hoopsnake component, right-click the component, and click 'reset'.
+This needs to be done every time the training process is restarted.
+2. Open `training.py` in a text editor and make sure the two variables `INPUT_DIM` and `OUTPUT_DIM` are equivalent to the slider `Sight Line Count` and the number of items in the `Action` list in Grasshopper respectively.
+3. Find the two GH_CPython components in the `training.gh` file, double click them, and make sure the `PORT` variable is one that is not being used already.
+Further, make sure the two port numbers are the same as those in the `training.py` file.

+Once all those are square, we can start training!
 To start training the DQN, have Rhino and Grasshopper open with the `training.gh` file, and run `training.py` in a terminal.
 If everything is set up correctly, the terminal should output the following...
 ```
 > python training.py
 _________________________________________________________________